Connected through Games

 To voice your non-binding interest, please submit following form:

 We have collected some of the common questions and answers.
-In case your question wans't covered here or you want to ask about something specific, please use the contact form located in the footer of the website.
+In case your question wasn't covered here or you want to ask about something specific, please use the contact form located in the footer of the website.

 We live in a society that is always connected, yet many of us never have spoken with their neighbours.
 Since COVID, it has become alarmingly easy to shut oneself at home and not have a chance to talk with another human face to face for days thanks to various delivery services and remote work.